TheRealAnonymous008/quartz/content/details/__ideas__/Trivia.md

 * The toxicology hypothesis -- Vomiting while motion sick can be traced back to the same sensors for motion sickness being associated with detecting if we are poisoned (since this also causes nausea).
 Hence, the response is to throw up the poisoned food.
+	* Rotten potatoes can produce a lethal gas called Solanine

 * [Penguin, Depressed](https://www.reddit.com/r/todayilearned/comments/1tjusn/til_that_penguins_when_depressed_or_had_enough/?rdt=38134).
 When sad, penguins will just wander on their own willingly -- as if starving themselves.